 - 1. Show the class an enlarged picture of the house on fire (from the Building Vocabulary activity) and have learners imagine that it is their neighbour's house.
 Elicit what they would do.
 The intention is for learners to say they would call 911. - 2.
 Inform the class that they will listen to a 911 call. - 3.
 Review the vocabulary breathing/not-breathing, conscious/unconscious.
 Remind learners that these are important words they need to understand because an operator will ask about them during a 911 call.
+Inform learners that in an actual 911 call, the operator will ask for the address or address or location.
 Also mention that the operator will tell the caller to 'stay on the line'.
 Ask if they understand what that means and provide an explanation if necessary. - 4.
 Organize the class into pairs.
 Distribute the sentence strips for the 911 call so that each pair receives a set of sentence strips.
 Read the sentences together as often as necessary until learners are comfortable with it.
 Sound out initial letters and syllables; answer questions about unfamiliar words as needed. - 5.
 Play the audio.
 In pairs, have learners listen and order the strips to reconstruct the dialogue.
 Circulate and help where necessary.
 Have learners compare their sequenced dialogue with others, then take up as a class. - 6.
 Elicit from the class what questions the operator asks.
 Draw a chart on the board with the headings QUESTION and ANSWER.
 Elicit answers and fill in the chart together.
 Ensure that learners understand what information is being asked for with each question. - 7.
 Distribute the blank Questions and Answers chart and Answer Cut Outs on pages 33-34.
 Have learners cut and paste the correct answers next to the questions in the chart and keep it in their notes for future reference.

-Additional Practise Suggestions:
+Additional Practise Suggestion: